Ballina Byron Gateway Airport

-Ballina Byron Gateway Airport (IATA: BNK, ICAO: YBNA) is a small regional airport located at Ballina, New South Wales, Australia.
+Ballina Byron Gateway Airport (IATA: BNK, ICAO: YBNA) is a regional airport located at Ballina, New South Wales, Australia.
 It is owned and operated by Ballina Shire Council.

-It serves Ballina and the nearby town of Byron Bay, a 20-minute drive north.
-Ballina Airport handled 365,200 passengers in the 2012/13 financial year.
+It opened in October 1986.

+The airport serves Ballina, Lismore, Byron Bay, and the Northern Rivers region.

+Ballina Byron Airport handled 650,323 passengers between March 2022 and March 2023 making it the 16th busiest airport in Australia.

 It is 5 km from the Ballina CBD, in Southern Cross Drive.
 An occasional bus service operates to and from the airport, except on Christmas Day.

-In 2005 Ballina Airport was renamed Ballina Byron Gateway Airport in a bid to attract more people to the area.
+In 2005, Ballina Airport was renamed Ballina Byron Gateway Airport in a bid to attract more people to the area.

-A master plan for an upgrade and expansion of the terminal has been drawn up and may be constructed with a new glass facade facing the apron and runway as well as a new drop-off/pick-up area and multiple interior changes.
-This is due to the increase in numbers since the introduction of jet services by Jetstar and Virgin Australia.

-The upgrade will in the future involve a taxiway being built for the runway and many more facilities for the airport.
-There is a master plan for the airport.
+In 2022, a new access road was constructed along with upgrades to the car parking and pedestrian access.
+Further upgrades are proposed in the short-medium term to support the increasing passenger volumes including expanding the check-in area, expanding the departure hall and providing additional retail facilities, expanding the baggage collection capacity and additional taxiways, private aircraft terminal, air control tower and additional jet parking bays.